syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Events-and-Interactivity.md

 ---
 layout: post
-title: Events and Interactivity in Syncfusion® SfNumericUpDown for Xamarin.iOS
+title: Events in Syncfusion® NumericUpDown for Xamarin.iOS
 description: Learn how to get the value changed event and some interactivity for SfNumericUpDown in Xamarin.iOS platform.
 platform: xamarin.ios
 control: SfNumericUpDown